Skip to main content

 Borrowing from Family or Friends

-If your friends or family are financially stable, it might be a good idea to lean on them for support while you find new employment.
+If your friends or family are financially stable, it might be a good idea to lean on them for support for a family loan while you find new employment.

 Just be careful to lay out what you need in writing with someone you trust.
 Miscommunications, especially about money, can damage a relationship, so always be clear with your lender.